Tradie with five strikes hits back

 John Hansen was found guilty late last year after earlier admitting a charge he had incorrectly installed a gas fireplace causing damage to a house in Havelock North, and issuing a certificate which wrongly stated the gasfitting was done properly, and that it was safe.

-It was his fourth such disciplinary offence, and one of 76 decisions made in just over a year by the Plumbers, Gasfitters & Drainlayers Board over complaints against tradespeople in the sector.
+It was his fifth such disciplinary offence, and one of 76 decisions made in just over a year by the Plumbers, Gasfitters & Drainlayers Board over complaints against tradespeople in the sector.

 Hansen appealed to the District Court against the latest finding, which was dismissed after he and the board agreed to resolve it.